 IRON PiG adopts the "incremental chemistry" concept from the SCICHEM model (EPRI, 2000), whereby each puff carries concentrations relative to ambient background.
 This results in the possibility of both positive and negative puff concentrations depending on how the chemistry evolves.
 The full gas-phase chemistry mechanism chosen for a given run is solved twice for each puff at each time step: first for the vertically-averaged background concentrations from the grid cells vertically spanned by the puff; and second for the sum of puff and background concentrations.
 The LSODE solver is used to solve both chemistry steps.
-After both steps are completed, the updated background concentrations are subtracted from the updated puff+background concentrations, yielding the new puff incremental concentrations.
-Note that the updated background concentrations are used for reference only in the puff incremental chemistry algorithm; the actual grid concentrations are not affected and are separately solved by the grid chemistry routine.
+After both steps are completed, the updated background concentrations are subtracted from the updated puff+background concentrations are used for reference only in the puff incremental chemistry algorithm; the actual grid concentrations are not affected and are separately solved by the grid chemistry routine.